Anzia-github/webnotes/新大陆冒险/新大陆冒险/魔法书定制/Study.md

 ✈️Learning tasks performed today？

-📊Today's learning progress is？
+📊Can you describe the expected schedule for the day？

-📐Study status？
+📐What are your emotions in each study？

-💼What is the focus and effort on the outside world today？
+💼What is the focus and effort on the outside world？

 ---